sergn-n/GroupingRecyclerView/README.md

-# RecyclerView
+# Grouping RecyclerView
-Test Recylcer features:

-  OnClick listeners for the child view and it's child views;

-  Data update in main thread;

-  Asynchronous (AsyncTask) data update.
+Features:

-  Sorting and grouping.
-Group headers are created according to the selected sort field with extended Comparator.
+  Sorting and grouping items with a custom `ComparatorGrouper` which extends `Comparator`.
+Group headers are created according to the selected sort field .

+  Asynchronous (AsyncTask) data update demo.